 - 2017 The Festival celebrated its 125th Anniversary with an exhibition, a gift of commemorative stamps for the winners and a certificate for every participant.

-The Festival is run under the auspices of the British and International Federation of Festivals.
+The Festival is run under the guidance of the British and International Federation of Festivals.

 If you would like to volunteer at the Manx Music Festival please contact the Festival Secretary on email@example.com or 01624 672150

 A review of the Festival will take place at our EGM on 21st June 2019 and our next Annual General Meeting will take place on 2nd November 2019 both at Trinity Church, Douglas at 7.30pm.
 All welcome.
 Call the Secretary for further details.